nhsconnect/FHIR-NRLS-API/pages/pointers/pointer_lifecycle.md

 Only pointers with the status of “current” are made available to Consumers.
 The statuses “superseded” and “entered-in-error” are in use in the Pointer Lifecycle for pointer management and auditing purposes.

-## Pointer status: legal transitions
+## Pointer Status: Legal Transitions

 Not only is the value of a Pointer’s status constrained, but the transition from one status to another is also tightly controlled.